LA WEEKLY

 Jay Levin

 A Los Angeles native and UCLA graduate, Jay Levin earned a master's degree in journalism from UC Berkeley (where he wrote for the Berkeley Barb).
-The former New York Post reporter sensed a void in the alternative weekly space and regrouped with an investment group of backers, including actor and producer Michael Douglas, video entrepreneur Joe Benadon, film producer Burt Kleiner, and Track Records founder Pete Kameron.
+The former New York Post reporter sensed a void in the alternative weekly space and regrouped with an investment group of backers, including actor and producer Michael Douglas, video entrepreneur Joe Benadon (1938-2010), film producer Burt Kleiner, and Track Records founder Pete Kameron (1921-2008).

 In the Beginning

-After assembling a small team — including; Ginger Varney, Michael Ventura, and Joie Davidow — and a reported $300,000 to get the ball rolling, the LA Weekly (“a cross between High Times and Newsweek”) was born.
+After assembling a small team — including Ginger Varney, Michael Ventura, and Josephine (Joie) Davidow — plus a reported $300,000 to get the ball rolling, the LA Weekly ("a cross between High Times and Newsweek") was born.

-Despite early losses, the Weekly was profitable by 1982 — up from 24 pages in 1978 to 112 pages.
+Despite early losses, with revenue coming entirely from ad space, the LA Weekly was profitable by 1982 — up from 24 pages in 1978 to 112 pages.
 Along the way, the Weekly picked up accolades from the California Newspaper Publishers Association — for a smog series in 1980 and a Los Angeles Press Club award for “best weekly newspaper” in 1982.

 The early days counted several notable writers, including Stuart Goldman, Michael Ventura, and James “BigBoy” Medlin — the latter two collaborating on the 1980 movie Roadie.
 The Texas-born Medlin was a founding writer of the weekly newspaper, The Austin Sun, along with Ventura, Ginger Varney, and Bill Bentley.
 After moving to Los Angeles in the late 1970s, the group helped found the LA Weekly.